 Chicago loves any reason to throw a party or a parade.
-This certainly rings true during the holidays, with special events like the St. Patrick's Day, during which the Chicago River is dyed green, and Christmas, which features the Magnificent Mile Lights Festival.
+This certainly rings true during the holidays, with special events like St. Patrick's Day, during which the Chicago River is dyed green.
+Stroll along the Chicago Riverwalk and enjoy the emerald water.
+In addition, Chicago turns into a twinkling wonderland at Christmas, which features the Magnificent Mile Lights Festival.
 Both holiday events are free to the public.

-For a big city, Chicago has a surprising number of places dedicated to all things green.
+Chicago has a surprising number of places to visit in Chicago for free that are dedicated to all things green for a big city.
 For example, the Lincoln Park Conservatory, on the shores of Lake Michigan, has a botanical garden teeming with ferns, tropical flowers, and palms.

 The green-themed free things to do in Chicago continue at the Chicago Botanic Garden.
 It houses over 27 gardens spread out over 385-acres across nine islands.
-For this reason, it's a true sanctuary for any outdoor lover!
+For this reason, it's a true sanctuary for anyone looking for free outdoor activities Chicago!

 If you're an Illinois resident, you can visit the lakefront Museum of Contemporary Art for free on Tuesdays.
 The museum houses post-World War II paintings, sculptures, photos, and videos.